-I've been in your shoes, going from a carefree young professional to a diaper-bag toting mom seemingly overnight.
-Really, it was nine months of staring down my "new" New York while fighting off morning sickness and simultaneously searching for birthing spots, pediatricians, day cares, and baby gear.
-That was (ahem) 13 years and three kids ago...so I've picked up a few tricks and tools of the trade.
+I've been in your shoes, going from a carefree young professional to a diaper-bag-toting mom seemingly overnight.
+Really, it was nine months of staring down my "new" New York while fighting off morning sickness and simultaneously searching for birthing spots, pediatricians, daycares, and baby gear.
+That was (ahem) 16 years and three kids ago...so I've picked up a few tricks and tools of the trade.

 Here are 25 nuggets of NYC new parent advice.
 Find more baby and new parent hacks in our NYC Pregnancy and Baby Guide.

-1. Beware the gear.
 My firstborn didn't have a bedroom; he had a corner of the living room.
-All we really needed when he came home from the hospital was a crib, dresser with a changing mat on top, and a safe place for him to sit.
+All we really needed when he came home from the hospital was a crib, a dresser with a changing mat on top, and a safe place for him to sit.
 Here are our best tips for paring down the essentials when you're living in a tiny space.

 Learn how to wear your baby and what the best baby-wearing gear is for you.

-3. Speaking of which, I wore all three of my babies and stepped out with them as soon as we were free of the hospital.
+Speaking of which, I wore all three of my babies and stepped out with them as soon as we were free of the hospital.
 A ring sling was my go-to in the early days, and an Ergo carried us well into toddlerhood!
-Consider a baby wearing consultation to find what works for you and Junior.

-6. Some things are worth paying for.
-Google Express delivers from stores big (Costco) and small (Walgreens), and in many cases same-day.
-Use it for diapers and wipes now, and granola bars, applesauce, and fruit snacks later.
+Some things are worth paying for.
+Amazon Prime is, of course, a staple.
 Instacart and Fresh Direct make grocery shopping a breeze, and many local stores deliver for a nominal fee if you just can't stomach the idea of someone else picking out your produce.